New York Like a Native

 I generally advise people to walk from Manhattan to Brooklyn, not vice versa, though both are of course possible.
 The entrance to the bridge for pedestrians is just across the street from City Hall in Manhattan.
 See the first photo at bottom, and keep clicking through.

 The two best places to pause are around the two grand gothic towers.
 In the perimeter around each tower, you'll find metal plaques affixed with information about the history of the bridge, its construction, and the skyline visible in Brooklyn and Manhattan.
-(This is when a guide can be helpful, because the skyline has changed.)
+(This is one place that a guide can be particularly helpful, because the skyline has changed.)

 I sometimes meet people at that map, which is near the corner of Prospect Street (east-west) and the north-south street that to the south is called Cadman Plaza East and to the north is called Washington Street.